One-Rep Max Calculator

 - Food is basically your fuel, so you should take care of proper nutrition.
 You don't necessarily need to calculate your macros if you're just a casual gym-goer, but knowing your recommended calorie intake may be helpful.
 If that's too much effort, try to at least consume enough protein as they play a vital role in building lean muscle mass and may speed up the recovery.

 - Drinking alcohol on the contrary, may have a negative impact on your athletic performance.
-Not only does it dehydrate you, it may lead to weight gain, interfere with recovery and affect your growth hormone.
-It doesn't mean that you have to remove your favorite beverage entirely from your life, but limiting the consumed alcohol units may be beneficial.
+Not only does it dehydrate you, but it may also lead to weight gain, alcohol unit calculator can help you estimate reasonable boundaries. and affect your growth hormone.
+It doesn't mean you must remove your favorite beverage entirely from your life, but limiting alcohol may be beneficial.
+Our

 How to test your one-rep max?